Automating KB learning is an open problem

 Surfacing rate.
 Too many proposals and the human ignores them.
 Too few and the system isn't learning.
 Calibrating this requires feedback on what gets accepted, which requires enough volume to learn from.

 These are all instances of the same gap: we need more usage before we can design the learning loop properly.
 The right move for now is to keep building the KB manually, pay attention to what works and what doesn't, and revisit this when there's enough history to learn from.
-Those two review notes ARE the manual observation log this approach recommends — they capture proven patterns and anti-patterns that would eventually feed a learning loop's evaluation function.

-Connection to crystallisation
+Connection to codification

 The bitter lesson boundary distinguishes calculator-like artifacts (spec captures the problem) from vision-feature-like artifacts (spec encodes a theory).
 The KB's infrastructure — file formats, frontmatter schema, sync scripts — is calculator-like.
 The knowledge organisation — which links exist, how notes are grouped, what gets extracted — is vision-feature-like.
 A learning loop would be the mechanism for continuously improving the vision-feature layer.
 We're not ready to build it, but the distinction tells us where it would operate.